mahadnav/Dark-Energy-Model-Fitting/README.md

 ```

 This block writes the results to a CSV file with headers and columns for chi-squared, likelihood, normalized chi-squared, AIC, BIC, and parameter values.

+### Visualization

+The plotting script visualizes the results of the CPL Cosmological Parameter Estimation by creating a corner plot using the ChainConsumer library.
+The corner plot includes parameters such as Omega Lambda, H0, w0, and wa (depending on the model you're trying to evaluate).